-With an emphasis on high-quality service, heartfelt teaching, sustainability and inclusive community, we aim to create a magical experience for all our guests – whether they practice, eat, co-work, or stay with us.
+Flowers and Fire is a yoga centre on the paradise island of Gili Air, offering daily drop-in yoga classes in their tree house studio, a whole food café, accommodation, co-working facilities, workshops, retreats and creative events.
+With an emphasis on high-quality service, heartfelt teaching, sustainability and inclusive community, Flowers & Fire aims at creating a magical experience for all their guests – whether they practice, eat, co-work, or stay with them.

 Flowers & Fire is committed to Sustainability and aims at fostering this commitment through constant improvement, technologies and shared knowledge.

 With an emphasis on site-specific principles, they designed their centre to incorporate existing natural structures, building around the beautiful trees rather than imposing a concept on the land.
 This has enabled them to maximise natural cooling systems and reduce the use of energy.
 They also have utilised natural cooling/ventilation systems in the building design with all open air non-enclosed communal and studio spaces.
 The furniture is mostly recycled teak wood antiques and they upcycled and repurposed old teak doors for the office, storage doors and decorative features.
 The centre was constructed using natural and sustainable building materials wherever possible, such as bamboo and handmade bricks with minimal use of concrete.